 Complex Regional Pain Syndrome (CRPS)

 Reflex Sympathetic Dystrophy Syndrome (RSD), also known as Complex Regional Pain Syndrome (CRPS), is a chronic neurological syndrome which involves severe burning pain, tissue swelling or extreme sensitivity to touch.
 RSD develops in response to an event the body regards as traumatic, such as an accident or medical procedure.
 RSD may follow up to 5% of all injuries.
-Because RSD can result from many types of injuries—including sprains, falls, or minor injuries—RSD can also result from work-related accidents.
+Because RSD can result from many types of injuries—including sprains, strains, or minor injuries—RSD can also result from work-related accidents.

 Like fibromyalgia, many doctors are not aware of the signs of RSD and people with RSD may see an average of five physicians before they are accurately diagnosed.
 Treatment for RSD may include medication, physical therapy, psychological support, sympathetic nerve blocks and spinal cord stimulators or morphine pumps.
-Due to many misunderstandings about RSD, workers’ compensation insurance carriers will often deny injured workers’ claims for RSD following a work injury.
+Due to many misunderstandings about RSD, worker’s compensation insurance carriers will often deny injured workers’ claims for RSD following a work injury.

 A stress fracture is an injury that results from overuse and occurs when muscles become fatigued and are unable to absorb added shock.
-Eventually, the fatigued muscle transfers the overload of stress to the bone causing a tiny crack called a stress fracture.
+Eventually, the fatigued muscle transfers the overload of stress to the bone, causing a tiny crack called a stress fracture.
 The most important treatment for a stress fracture is rest.
 Injured workers who have stress fractures should rest from the activity that caused the stress fracture, and engage in a pain-free activity during the six to eight weeks it takes most stress fractures to heal.

 Carpal Tunnel Syndrome